…on my way to Berlin

 24. October 2011 by Philipp

-Categories: Blog | Comments Off
+Categories: Blog | Comments Off on Strategy for the N2N World

 A quick note on the state of the art on the art of opening the state